Daynlight/Microshell/Readme.md

 2. Consistency naming
 3. Edge-cases
 4. UnitTests, IntegrationTests, StressTests, RegressionTests
+5. Examples for structures
-5. CI/CD - CodeQL, Ctests, Release Build
+6. CI/CD - CodeQL, Ctests, Release Build
-6. Everything included in code is described in docs
+7. Everything included in code is described in docs
-7. Performance Consideration
+8. Performance Consideration
-8. Error propagation handling
+9. Error propagation handling
-9. No static numbers every magic value in ```Setting.h```
+10. No static numbers every magic value in ```Setting.h```
-10. Logging where possible
+11. Logging where possible
-11. Asymptotic and Amortized Complexities
+12. Asymptotic and Amortized Complexities
-12. We tastes all structures and core modules
+13. We tastes all structures and core modules
-13. Benchmarking
+14. Benchmarking

 ---